Install Claude Code on Windows

 You should now be able to use Claude Code with Azure-deployed Claude models.

 You’re all set!
-To see if it works, ask a general question such as “Explain quantum computing.”
+Type claude in the Ubuntu terminal and ask a general question such as “Explain quantum computing.”

 - If you have a Windows folder called